The Physics Of Figure Skating

 Photo credit: Emilia Karbownik

-Perhaps the most common subject of analysis in the physics of figure skating, is rotation.
+Perhaps the most common subject of analysis in figure skating physics, is rotation.
 Rotation occurs often in the jumps.
 When a figure skater makes a jump, he increases his rotation speed by pulling together his arms and legs.
 This reduces his rotational inertia causing him to spin faster.

 The simple physics equation describing this phenomenon is given by: